karl2365/Car-Sales/README.md

 ---

-Read these finstructions carefully.
+Read these instructions carefully.
 Understand exactly what is expected before starting this project.

 ## Commits